Nehamathur15/Nehamathur15/README.md

 Hi there !!
 Welcome to my github.

-I am a Dat aAnalyst and budding Data Scientist with a desire to help organizations harness the power of data.
+I am a Data Analyst and budding Data Scientist helping organizations harness the power of data.
-I have work experience of 6+ years across geographies in Insurance domain.
+I have work experience of 6+ years across geographies in insurance, banking anf finance domain.

 - :mortar_board: I graduated with Masters in Data Science from Pace University in December 2022
 - 👀 I’m currently looking out for full-time opportunities where i could apply my technical and functional skills to drive actionable results using data